slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On money management

 <!--
-> *"All returns in life, weather in wealth, relationships or knowledge come from compound interest."
+> *"Money just comes to me because I know where to stand."
+-- Chelsea Lazkani*
+> *"When volatility or drawdowns are large, the price contains no information."
--- Naval Ravikant*
+-- Nassim Taleb*
 > *"400% up is equivalent to 80% down.
 And when you look at graphs use log scale.
 Linear is uninformative."
 -- Nassim Taleb*
-> *"The best investments are 'buy and forget.'"
--- Naval Ravikant*
-> *"Markets do find truth - first by moving up to the last FOMO buyer, then by moving down to the first HODLer."
--- Naval Ravikant*
-> *"The Memorial Day we remember our unrealized gains."
--- Naval Ravikant*
-> *"The two biggest investing mistakes are panic buying and panic selling."
--- Naval Ravikant*
 > *"Gold is money.
 Everything else is credit."
 -- J.P.
 Morgan*
-> *"I only believe in micro.
-I don't believe in macro."
--- Naval Ravikant*
 > *"For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life."
 -- Kevin Kelly*
+> *"The best investments are 'buy and forget.'"
+"Markets do find truth - first by moving up to the last FOMO buyer, then by moving down to the first HODLer."
+"The Memorial Day we remember our unrealized gains."
+"The two biggest investing mistakes are panic buying and panic selling."
+"I only believe in micro.
+I don't believe in macro."
-> *"A great reason to buy instead of renting is that you get to fire your landlord."
+"A great reason to buy instead of renting is that you get to fire your landlord."
--- Naval Ravikant*
-> *"Money just comes to me because I know where to stand."
--- Chelsea Lazkani*
-> *"When volatility or drawdowns are large, the price contains no information."
--- Nassim Taleb*
-> *"The larger the herd, the lower the returns."
+"The larger the herd, the lower the returns."
+"All returns in life, weather in wealth, relationships or knowledge come from compound interest."
 -- Naval Ravikant*

 Hints: